dstore-dbap/LumberMill/README.rst

 Collect, parse and store logs with a configurable set of modules.
 Inspired by `logstash <https://github.com/elasticsearch/logstash>`_ but with a smaller memory footprint and faster startup time.
+Can also run multiprocessed to avoid `GIL <http://www.dabeaz.com/GIL/>`_) related restrictions.

 Compatibility and Performance
 '''''''''''''''''''''''''''''
 To run LumberMill you will need Python 2.7+.
+It is not yet Python 3 compatible.
 For better performance, I heartly recommend running LumberMill with pypy.
 The performance gain can be up to 5-6 times events/s throughput running single processed.
 Tested with pypy-2.4, pypy-2.5 and pypy-4.1.